arjunmehta94/ruby-extra-credit/README.md

 Hey everyone, welcome to the extra credit ruby exercise!

-In this exercise, you will solve a simple programming problem with the help of AutoStyle, a system that will provide automatic real-time style feedback for your code.
+In this exercise, you will solve a simple programming problem with the help of Autostyle, a system that will provide automatic real-time style feedback for your code.
 The goal of this exercise is to help you better understand programming style concepts and improve your understanding and ability to write stylistically good code.

 Getting Started
 --------